conradakunga/BlogCode/README.md

 # Blog
 Code for the examples on my blog - [https://conradakunga.com/blog](https://conradakunga.com/blog)

+# May 2020

+**24 May 2021** -[ About Default Interfaces](https://www.conradakunga.com/blog/about-default-interface-impementations/https://www.conradakunga.com/blog/about-default-interface-impementations/) - Application of C# default interface methods

 # March 2021

-**24 Mar 2021** - [Using System.Text.Json To Enforce API Logic](https://www.conradakunga.com/blog/using-system-text-json-to-enforce-api-logic/) - How use System.Text.Json To Enforce API Logic
+**24 Mar 2021** - [Using System.Text.Json To Enforce API Logic](https://www.conradakunga.com/blog/using-system-text-json-to-enforce-api-logic/) - How use `System.Text.Json` To Enforce API Logic

 **9 Mar 2021** - [Handling Nulls & Empty Strings With System.Text.Json](https://www.conradakunga.com/blog/handling-null-and-empty-strings-with-system-text-json/) - Your options when it comes to handling nulls & empty strings with the System.Text.Json engine.